The Study Cafe (previously known as Study Buddies) will be returning in 2021/22. Check back here for updates and scheduling.

 The Study Cafe is both a virtual and in-person programme delivered by the Arts Faculty.
 The programme aims to provides a space where students can write, read and work on their assessments in a supportive working environment.
 When in-person, we also provide access to technology such as laptops and provide both refreshments and lunch throughout the day.

-At each Study Buddies session an academic will be on hand to provide support and guidance with assessments, read excerpts of your work, help you to understand feedback and be a mock audience for presentations.
+At each Study Cafe an academic will be on hand to provide support and guidance with assessments, read excerpts of your work, help you to understand feedback and be a mock audience for presentations.
 You can also find out where to go for more specialist support, such as academic writing, digital proficiency or employability skills.